16th Annual Clark Terry / Phi Mu Alpha Jazz Festival - featuring Brad Leali, saxophone

 The registration fee for this festival will be $170 for your first band and $115 for each band thereafter.
 Bands will be scheduled at 35 minute intervals which will include set-up time, performance time, clinic time and tear-down time.
 Jazz combos also are invited to perform.
 Adjudicator's comment sheets and CD, outstanding musician certificates, trophies, and CD recording will be awarded.
 To encourage more groups to listen, all bands who stay for at least three ensembles will receive comp tickets to the Friday evening gala concert.
 Please complete the application form and return as soon as you can.
 I hope that you will be able to join us for what promises to be a most memorable weekend of JAZZ!

 Men's Choral Festival

-The purposes of the Men's FestivalChoir are multi-faceted and include study of vocal technique, rehearsal procedure and performance practice.
-Junior and Senior singers may also take advantage of a brief mini lesson with a member of Southeast's voice faculty.
+The purposes of the Men's Choral Festival are multi-faceted and include study of vocal technique, rehearsal procedure and performance practice.
+Junior and Senior singers may also take advantage of a brief mini lesson with a member of Southeast's voice faculty as time allows.

-Registration Deadline: WHEN FILLED or Friday, September 28, 2012.
-No refunds of registration fees can be made after September 28, 2012
+Registration Deadline: WHEN FILLED or Friday, September 27, 2013.
+No refunds of registration fees can be made after September 27, 2013

-The required fee of $20 per student includes a music folder and lunch.
-A T-shirt may also be purchased in advance with your registration for an additional $10.
+The required fee of $20 per student includes music, a folder and lunch.
+A t-shirt may also be purchased in advance with your registration for an additional $10.
 T-shirt orders must be made in advance.
-All proceeds from T-shirt sales go to the Phi Mu Alpha Sinfonia (PMA) music fraternity.
-For information or questions, please contact Dr. Peter J. Durow by telephone at (573) 651-2342 or by email at email@example.com
+All proceeds from t-shirt sales go to the Phi Mu Alpha Sinfonia (PMA) music fraternity.